 Stunning Noosa Heads.
 Image credit: Tourism and Events Queensland

-Discover the true meaning of community in the Sunshine Coast
+Discover the true meaning of community

-The Sunshine Coast is described as a mosaic of different communities, with many diverse groups of people coming together to create a vibrant setting.
+The Sunshine Coast, QLD is described as a mosaic of different communities, with many diverse groups of people coming together to create a vibrant setting.
 This fast-growing, inclusive community welcomes around 8,000 new residents each year, and it is predicted that the region will be home to over 50,000 by 2041.

 Many opportunities accompany this population growth, facilitating the Sunshine Coast's evolution from a regional centre to a regional city.
 As part of this transformation, the Sunshine Coast is focused on maintaining and enhancing their outstanding environmental assets, strengthening the social fabric of their communities and generating jobs and prosperity for current and future generations.